-There was a previous distillery called Speyside in Kingussie (on a different site) between 1895 and 1911, but the name is the only connection.
+There was a previous distillery called Speyside in Kingussie (on a different site - behind the Gordon Arms Hotel) between 1895 and 1911, but the name is the only real connection.

 The land on which the current distillery stands was previously a mill and was bought by George Christie in 1953, with a view to building a distillery, but it was not completed until 1990, and in the meantime Christie had opened and closed a Grain distillery outside Alloa, rather misleadingly named North of Scotland.